Kate (film): Plot

 Kate tracks down Stephen and his girlfriend and learns that they were strong-armed into poisoning her by Sato, a yakuza affiliated with the Kijima crime family.
 Kate finds Sato at a luxury restaurant and kills him along with dozens of armed yakuza.
 Desperate for information about the reclusive, well-guarded boss Kijima, who she thinks might be behind the poisoning, she kidnaps Ani, Kijima's niece.
 Kate realizes that Ani is the girl who saw her father die during the Osaka mission.

 Kate uses Ani as bait to lure Kijima out into the open but decides to become her protector when she learns that Ani's family wants to kill her as part of an internal power struggle, led by Kijima's corrupt advisor, Renji.
 Kate uncovers more clues about the Osaka mission and realizes that her trust in Varrick may be misplaced.
 She tracks down Kijima, who reveals that Renji made a deal with Varrick to incorporate his team into the syndicate in exchange for killing Kijima and all of his blood relatives.

-Meanwhile, Ani learns of Kate's involvement in her father's death from Varrick, causing her to shoot Kate in the face when trying to reason with her, and leaves with Varrick.
-Kijima, aware that Kate is close to death, provides her with a small army of his men to assault Renji's headquarters.
+Simultaneously, Ani learns of Kate's involvement in her father's death from Varrick, causing her to graze Kate's face in fury when she attempts to dissuade her, and leaves with Varrick.
+Kijima, aware that Kate is close to death, joins her with a small army of his men in launching an attack on Renji's headquarters.

 After a fierce gunfight, most of Renji and Varrick's men are killed, and Kijima personally beheads Renji for his betrayal.
 Kate locates Varrick, who is holding Ani at gunpoint.
 The two have a fast draw and Varrick is fatally shot in the stomach.
 Ani then helps Kate walk outside to the roof, where Kate sheds a single tear as she succumbs to her poisoning.

 Cast

+In addition to providing two songs to the soundtrack, the musical group Band-Maid appear as themselves, performing one of those songs in the club where Kate finds Ani.